-Several ways of storing the surrounding environment are employed.
-The first technique was sphere mapping, in which a single texture contains the image of the surroundings as reflected on a mirror ball.
+In computer graphics, environment mapping, or reflection mapping, is an efficient image- based lighting which a single texture contains the image of the surroundings as reflected on a mirror ball.
 It has been almost entirely surpassed by cube mapping, in which the environment is projected onto the six faces of a cube and stored as six square textures or unfolded into six square regions of a single texture.